HS-OS-AG-Intelligente-Agrarsysteme/AW40-hub-docker/README.md

 | edc(pulbic)     | http://edc.werkstatthub.docker.localhost/public     |
 | edc(identidy)   | http://edc.werkstatthub.docker.localhost/identity   |

+Known issues with the local addresses:
+- The addresses might not resolve when using WSL.
+A quick fix is to add entries such as `127.0.0.1 api.werkstatthub.docker.localhost` to `/etc/hosts`.

 ### Use TLS
 To use TLS set ```PROXY_DEFAULT_ENTRYPOINTS=websecure``` and
 ```PROXY_DEFAULT_SCHEME=https```.
 The frontend container has to be rebuild since